AlphaGit/alphas-manifesto-blog/_posts/2017-03-26-failed-experiments-and-what-ive-learned-from-them.md

 Unless there's a need for it, avoid difficult, complicated or weird data structures. **If they don't feel right, they're probably not right.** In this case, I was using an array of arrays, which is not really strange, but why did I really need that?
 An array of arrays is pretty much a bunch of values thrown together in a bag, isn't it meant to have any data structure?

 Yes.
 I should have created objects, which are awfully easy to do.
 Maybe `values.map(v => { x: v[0], y: v[1] })` would have done it for me.
-I got lazy because I was using Google Charts and it requires you to <a href="https://developers.google.com/chart/interactive/docs/basic_preparing_data">pass the data to it in an array of arrays</a>, so I thought I might as well treat everything with the same data structure.
+I got lazy because I was using Google Charts and it requires you to [pass the data to it in an array of arrays](https://developers.google.com/chart/interactive/docs/basic_preparing_data), so I thought I might as well treat everything with the same data structure.
 It felt like a good idea at the time, and I can still see value in that decision, but in hindsight, it wasn't that beneficial.

 You see, when you make a design choice for communicating data through your system, you may be leaking implementation details in the structure of that data.
 My data were an ordered pair of `(x, y)` values, so an array of arrays may have felt right, but it feels very weird to get a `y` value by using an index `1`.